rickmansfield/ReduxProject/README.md

 * 4 [ x ] **The Movie component needs to access our list of movies to function.** Map movies to props here as well.

-* 5 [ ] **Finally, MovieHeader uses appTitle to display the title text.** Connect this component to appTitle and test appTitle is correctly displayed in your app.
+* 5 [ x ] **Finally, MovieHeader uses appTitle to display the title text.** Connect this component to appTitle and test appTitle is correctly displayed in your app.

 #### Connecting the Delete and Add Movie actions